-- What if One of us Dies?
+What if One of us Dies?

-- Can we file taxes together?
+Can we file taxes together?
 List each other on insurance?

 Couples who cohabit have many similar rights to married couples in terms of taxes, pensions, insurance and other various benefits.
 Talk to a financial adviser, or your insurance company, about how you can set up your partner to be a beneficiary, or file your taxes together.

-- Owner of the Household?
+Owner of the Household?

-- Who will own the furniture/kitchen supplies/items we bought together?
+Who will own the furniture/kitchen supplies/items we bought together?

 After 3 years of cohabitation in Ontario, you and your partner are considered to be common-law spouses (1 year if a child is involved), meaning that in the case of a separation, there may be obligation to pay spousal support.
-If you and your partner have a large difference in income, a cohabitation agreement, in which spousal support is outlined, is strongly suggested.
+A cohabitation agreement is a document that outlines spousal support for couples who live together.
 Having conversations about money when making large decisions is not only a healthy part of any relationship, but necessary.
-By discussing differing incomes, bill paying and savings accounts, you can simultaneously build a plan for the future.
+Discussing incomes, bill paying and savings accounts can help couples build a plan for the future.

-- If we break up, will I need to worry about anything legally when I move on?
+If we break up, will I need to worry about anything legally when I move on?